 We have trucked or hauled our wares to outdoor events, set up tents, or temporary inside booths.
 Weathered outdoor rainstorms, cold, and the sun, all in the name of selling.
 Trying every trick to put a seller and buyer together.

 Buyers these days are using electronics to search, inspect, buy, and have it shipped right to their house.
 Perhaps never leaving their home.
 More likely while they were enjoyed their hot beverage in some quaint coffee shop.
-The point being, you need to drag these people away from their phones and into your shop.
+The point being, you need to drag these people away from their phone shopping and into your shop.
 Otherwise join the ranks of Montgomery Wards, K-Mart and the like.

 Sites such as eBay or Esty will provide them with up to date pricing accuracy.
 You in turn need to be dialed in digitally to know the prices they are finding.
 Factor in shipping they might have to pay, and price accordingly.
 More and more shipping is being included.